thosgood/this-weeks-finds/markdown/101-151/week121.md

 crucial when we try to *iterate* the process of categorification.

-To *iterate* the process of categorification, we need a concept of "n-category" - roughly, an algebraic structure consisting of a collection of objects (or "0-morphisms"), morphisms between objects (or "1-morphisms"), 2-morphisms between morphisms, and so on up to n-morphisms.
+To *iterate* the process of categorification, we need a concept of "$n$-category" - roughly, an algebraic structure consisting of a collection of objects (or "0-morphisms"), morphisms between objects (or "1-morphisms"), 2-morphisms between morphisms, and so on up to
+$n$-morphisms.
 There are various ways of making this precise, and right now there is a lot of work going on devoted to relating these different approaches.
-But the basic thing to keep in mind is that the concept of "(n+1)-category" is a categorification of the concept of "n-category".
-What were equational laws between n-morphisms in an n-category are replaced by natural (n+1)-isomorphisms, which need to satisfy certain coherence laws of their own.
+But the basic thing to keep in mind is that the concept of "$(n+1)$-category" is a categorification of the concept of "$n$-category".
+What were equational laws between $n$-morphisms in an
+$n$-category are replaced by natural (n+1)-isomorphisms, which need to satisfy certain coherence laws of their own.

-To get a feeling for how these coherence laws are related to homotopy theory, it's good to think about certain special kinds of n-category.
+To get a feeling for how these coherence laws are related to homotopy theory, it's good to think about certain special kinds of $n$-category.
-If we have an (n+k)-category that's trivial up to but not including the k-morphism level, we can turn it into an n-category by a simple reindexing trick: just think of its j-morphisms as (j-k)-morphisms!
-We call the n-categories we get this way "k-tuply monoidal n-categories".
+If we have an (n+k)-category that's trivial up to but not including the k-morphism level, we can turn it into an $n$-category by a simple reindexing trick: just think of its j-morphisms as (j-k)-morphisms!
+We call the $n$-categories we get this way "k-tuply monoidal $n$-categories".
 Here is a little chart of what they amount to for various low values of n and k:

-                       k-tuply monoidal n-categories
+                       k-tuply monoidal $n$-categories

                   n = 0           n = 1             n = 2